Favourited 155 times

 General Maintenance

 You can learn how to make fermented foods, including kimchi, kombucha and sourdough bread.
 I can share ideas for living with less waste, and explain why we should avoid single use plastic.
 I can demonstrate and walk you through NVC tools for compassionate communication and conflict resolution.
 I can show you how to make natural beauty products and simple herbal medicines.
-My son can teach you how to build a cubby with pallets, fold really good paper planes, shop for groceries plastic-free and build Lego spaceships.
+My son can teach you how to build a cubby with pallets, fold really good paper planes, shop for groceries plastic-free, shoot arrows, salvage an old computer and build Lego spaceships.

 This project could involve children.
 For more information see our guidelines and tips here.

-Some of our current backyard projects include sheet-mulching to establish orchard areas, planting, fencing for chickens and ducks, making a duck pond and integrated apple orchard, building a earth pizza oven, plant propagation and division, seed saving and storage, and preparation works for an earthen walled goddess garden with trellises.
-Building projects might include painting murals, repairs, designing an attached greenhouse, small garden structures/trellises and installing weatherstripping.
-Other chores might include childminding, cleaning, preserving and making fermented foods, breadmaking and low-sugar baking.
+Some of our current backyard projects include sheet-mulching to establish orchard areas, planting herbs and vegies, fixing fences and gates, making a duck pond and integrated apple orchard, building garden structures, plant propagation and division, seed saving and storage, and preparation works for an earthen walled goddess garden with trellises.
+Building projects might include painting murals, repairs, designing an attached greenhouse, small garden structures/trellises, outdoor benches and installing weatherstripping.
+Other chores might include cleaning, preserving, making fermented foods, making sourdough and low-sugar baking.

 Languages spoken